About Hashhog

 Current status

 Every node has passed through testnet4, regtest, and the full Bitcoin Core script_tests.json suite before being activated on mainnet.
 All 10 nodes are alive with zero known blocking bugs.
+Each implementation also exposes a Bitcoin Core-byte-parity gettxoutsetinfo RPC, so cross-implementation UTXO state can be compared deterministically against Core itself.

 The Node Runner orchestrates builds across all projects using the Claude Agent SDK, managing multi-phase development with language-specific skill injection.